MPins/lightning-nodenamer/graphs/Graphs-Files-Explained.md

 I used the Lightning Polar (https://lightningpolar.com) to create the network of nodes.

-With a network of lightning nodes running on Lightning Polar with at list one channel created for each node I runned following the command line on LND node:
+With a network of lightning nodes running on Lightning Polar with at list one channel created for each node I runned following the command on LND node:
 - lncli describegraph

-Obs.1 - To get the feature flags on Eclair node the coomand is: eclair-cli nodes Obs.2 - To get the feature flags on Core Lightning the command is:  lightning-cli listnodes
+As the LDK node is not available at Lightning Polar yet, I runned ldk sample node on my machine (https://lightningdevkit.org/running-a-sample-ldk-node/) and connected it on graph1 lightning polar network opennig a channel to the LND node and generate the graph1-1.json.

-As the LDK node is not available at Lightning Polar yet, I runned on my machine the ldk sample node available at (https://lightningdevkit.org/running-a-sample-ldk-node/) and connected it on graph1 lightning polar network opennig a channel to the LND node and generate the graph1-1.txt.
+I collected the fingerprint of the following implementation and version.

 graph-1.json